Admissions & Records Frequently Asked Questions

 How Do I Request Official Transcripts?

-Former students without access to the my.mtsac.edu student portal can request official transcripts by accessing the following link to Credentials Inc.:
+Former students without access to the inside.mtsac.edu student portal can request official transcripts by accessing the following link to Credentials Inc.:

 Online requests made directly through Credentials Inc., may require a signature page.